United Flight Diverted to Madison After Reported Cockpit Breach Attempt

 - A United Airlines flight from Chicago to Minneapolis was diverted to Madison, Wisconsin.

-- Reports indicate the passenger made multiple attempts to breach the cockpit during the flight.
+- Reports indicate multiple attempts were made to breach the cockpit during the flight.

-- The passenger involved was described as a 75-year-old man who was reportedly experiencing a 'mental health crisis.'
+- The passenger involved was described as a 75-year-old man experiencing a 'mental health crisis,' according to some sources.

 - The incident led to the passenger being detained after the plane landed in Madison.